 When it comes to compliance or health and safety training, people often roll their eyes and complete the tick box exercises as fast as possible.
 But high-impact, disruptive training should not just be a way to transfer knowledge, it should also be a way to change mind-set and influence future behaviour.

 1. It’s vital to grab the learner’s attention at the beginning of a module – particularly when they may not have a great amount of interest in the topic!
-We’ve done this here by doing a couple of things: the module starts with an interactive challenge (“you need to guess each customer age”), and challenged pre-conceptions (“this isn’t as easy as I thought”.)
+We’ve done this here by doing a couple of things: the module starts with an interactive challenge (“you need to guess each customer age”) and challenged pre-conceptions (“this isn’t as easy as I thought”.)

 2. We often get asked the question, “Why don’t you just present the information in bullet points or with videos?”
-My answer is always that learning has to be Active in order for it to be effective.
+My answer is always that learning has to be Active for it to be effective.
 Passive learning experiences, such as reading text or watching a video, require very little cognitive effort, meaning that Learners don’t have to think much and therefore very little of the information is actually remembered.
 Active learning experiences require a lot more thought and higher cognitive processes, and these result in better retention and learning.
 This next activity requires Learners to categorise different products into age categories.
 It’s a ‘discovery’ activity, wherein you learn by doing, by making mistakes and by being corrected.

 4. Training of any kind should make people practice certain decisions and skills so that, when it comes to doing the same thing in real life, they already have some virtual experience and therefore have the confidence to perform.
 This activity is another ‘learning by doing’ activity in which you have to look at an ID card to find out how to look at an ID card!